 wq start --with-gis or answer Y at the "Enable GIS?" prompt.
 You can also enable GIS for an existing project by uncommenting the lines referencing

 django.contrib.gis in each of the files under db/myprojects/settings/.

 If you only need to support GPS coordinates, you can probably get by with numeric latitude and longitude fields and forgo the GeoDjango requirement.

-Note that you will probably need to install additional system libraries to get GeoDjango to work.
+Note that you will probably need to install the additional system libraries below to get GeoDjango to work.

 On Ubuntu, (including WSL), install the following libraries:

 In addition, ensure that the

 SPATIALITE_LIBRARY_PATH line in db/myproject/settings/dev.py is uncommented.

 Installing GDAL and other GeoDjango requirements on Windows somewhat more involved.
 See the GeoDjango documentation for more information.